tasseomancy/tasseomancy.github.io/_posts/2018-02-21-references.md

 ---
-layout = default
+layout: default
-title = Papers and References for Aggregate Programming and Protelis
+title: Papers and References for Aggregate Programming and Protelis
 ---

 <ul>